Pembrokeshire (View on a map )

 *** Visit Wales ‘Quality Assurance Accreditation for Glamping’ and ‘Gold Award’ for excellent quality. ***

 Luxury en-suite shower room.

 Tea and coffee making facilities.
-There are plenty of cafes, restaurants and shops close by. *** Welcome pack - wine & luxury local truffles ***
+There are plenty of cafes, restaurants, and shops close by.
+You are also given a welcome pack which includes a £10 voucher & luxury local truffles.

 Wi-Fi is available at this property.

 Small private deck with seating overlooking the marina.

 Check in from 16:00 and check out by 10:00

 Milford Marina is just a short, level walk from Milford Haven Train Station